Molecule Dances, Sci-Comm, Women in STEM

 Teaching EV128: Introduction to Global Climate Change is always great because i get seniors who are psychology and political science majors as well as the first years and sophomores who just starting the Environmental Science major.
 (Syllabus)

 I had a great group of students in Block 1 who learned the ins and outs of radiation balance – how greenhouse gases work (molecule dances FTW! forever grateful to Scott Denning who makes an appearance in my class via this awesome video and inspired me to lead students in their own molecules dances), the atmospheric window, and how to take the fourth root on their phone calculators.
-That was only week 1.
+That was all in week 1.

 In week 3 we visited Niwot LTER and the Mountain Research Station where students learned how we collect long term data & thus monitor change in the present.
 In addition to lots of science with Jennifer Morse and a memorable volleyball game (two students proclaimed: I didn’t know professors played volleyball!!) we were joined by the unstoppable Jane Zelikova for a lesson on science communication.